ios-xr/Solenoid/vagrant/README.md

 # Solenoid-Vagrant
 #####Vagrant for Solenoid application demo
 #####Author: Karthik Kumaravel
-##### Contact: Please use the Issues page to ask questions or open bugs and feature requests.
+##### Contact: Please use the issues page to ask questions or open bugs and feature requests.

 ### Overview
 This is a Vagrant box set up to demo the Solenoid application.
 This Vagrant uses two virtualbox VMs, a IOS-XRv image and an ubuntu trusty image.
 The plumbiing and demo functions are brough up through bash scripts to allow you to with the Solenoid application without hassle, and demo it to others.